 Step 2.
-Remove the airbox by loosening the two clamps on its sides, and then removing the crankcase breather hose and the 10mm bolt beneath the airbox.
+Remove the airbox by loosening the two clamps on its sides, then removing the crankcase breather hose and the 10mm bolt beneath the airbox.

 Step 3.
 Remove the carburetor by loosening the clamp on the carburetor intake and taking off the intake pipe.
-Remove the various vent hoses from the carburetor.
+Next, remove the various vent hoses from the carburetor.
 Take out the plastic throttle cable cover, loosen the cable pinch bolt and disconnect the throttle cable.
 Disconnect the choke cable and the electrical connector on the right side of the TRX's engine.

 Step 4.
 Clean the carburetor body with brake/contact cleaner.
 Remove as much dirt and debris as possible before disassembling the carb.